-Kawika brings extensive private sector experience as a derivatives trader and consultant.
-He traded softs (renewable commodities) and options for Louis Dreyfus Commodities both in the domestic market and in China.
-He has consulted for environmental engineering firms, hedge funds, and nonprofit organizations.
+Early in my career I worked in the private sector as a derivatives trader, trading commodities and options for Louis Dreyfus Commodities both in the domestic market and in China.
+As a consultant, I have worked with environmental engineering firms, hedge funds, and nonprofit organizations.
 I have served as a member of government committees and boards of directors, including the DHS/OHA Audit Committee.

 - Ph.D., Massachusetts Institute of Technology